Agentic Plan Caching: Test-Time Memory for Fast and Cost-Efficient LLM Agents: Introduction

 In summary, we make the following contributions:

-\begin{enumerate} \item \textbf{Analysis of Caching Techniques for Serving LLMs:} We conduct a comprehensive analysis of existing caching techniques for LLM serving (context caching and semantic caching), and point out why they are insufficient for the era of agentic AI applications. \item \textbf{Proposal of Agentic Plan Caching:} We propose the idea of agentic plan caching, which shifts the focus from query-level caching (suitable for chatbots) to task-level caching (targeting LLM-based agents).
-We design and implement a novel caching system that extracts, stores, adapts and reuses agent-generated plans at test-time. \item \textbf{Evaluation of Caching Techniques:} We evaluate our agentic plan caching system on top of real-world agent architecture and two datasets/benchmarks, and find that our approach can reduce cost by 46.62\% (on average), while maintaining 96.67\% of optimal application performance. \end{enumerate}
+\begin{packedenumerate} \item \textbf{Analysis of Caching Techniques for Serving LLMs:} We conduct a comprehensive analysis of existing caching techniques for LLM serving (context caching and semantic caching), and point out why they are insufficient for the era of agentic AI applications. \item \textbf{Proposal of Agentic Plan Caching:} We propose the idea of agentic plan caching, which shifts the focus from query-level caching (suitable for chatbots) to task-level caching (targeting LLM-based agents).
+We design and implement a novel caching system that extracts, stores, adapts and reuses agent-generated plans at test-time. \item \textbf{Evaluation of Caching Techniques:} We evaluate our agentic plan caching system on top of real-world agent architecture and five datasets/benchmarks, and find that our approach can reduce cost by 50.31\% and latency by 27.28\% (on average), while maintaining 96.61\% of optimal application performance. \end{packedenumerate}

-We open-source our code and artifact upon publication to facilitate further research in caching for efficient agentic AI applications.